ivkontiny/GoGreen/README.md

 ## Jochem van Lith
 ![](https://imgur.com/hPWq14Y)

+netID: jaevanlith
+Studentnum: 4917634

 Goals:
 - Learn how to work efficient with a team
+	I've worked together in high school on several small projects.
+But we never used specific methods nor programs (like git) to do this efficiently.
-- Learn to deliver a complete product; combine everything we learned
+- Learn to deliver a complete product; combine everything we learned So far I've only done tasks seperately.
+For example created a game on web, tasks on database and created a specific Java app (OOP).
+Fitting all of these together is one of my goals.
 - Become a better programmer on all sides
+	All the programming experience I have, are gained through this course.
+I hope to develop them throughout the project.

 In order to reach my goals I'd like to help building features on both backend and frontend.
 Furthermore, I'd like to take part a lot in the overall organisation and communication of the group.